McGinleyT/CPS490-Auction/README.md

 1. The user clicks a button to take them to the login page.
 2. The user selects to either login to an existing account or create a new one.
 3. The user fills in the form with a username and password.
-4. The system verifies that the username is available or the username and password match the database
+4. The system verifies that the username is available or the username and password match the database.
-5. The user is logged in and returned to the all auctions page
+5. The user is logged in and returned to the active auctions page.

 Alternative flows:
 - Incomplete form: